BabGee/switch/docs/modules/secondary/channels/notify.md

 # Configuring a notification
-the main service commands required to send a notification to single channel are
+the main service commands required to send a notification to single channel are the *notification product*

-the notification product defines the

-- ties the current service to a notification to be sent
+- it mainly ties services to relevant Notification to be sent (at notification is where the template/message is defined)
+- it holds other configs
+    i.e
-- the charges,
+    - describes the charges for sending the notification,
-- if subscribable
+    - defines if the notification subscribable/recurring

-## Requires service commands to send a notification
+## Required service commands to send a notification

 1. get_notification